Position Summary: Resident Services Coordinator (RSC)

 Essential Functions of the Position: (Any one position may not include all of the duties listed.
 Additional duties may be required specific to the site.)

-- Assists in developing the Beacon Wellness Program at the Coordinates Wellness Program components, including bt1t not limited to: Fitness, Nutrition, Mental Health support, Meals Program, Home Healthcare, Cultural Arts programming, computer learning, socialization and other programming specific to the residential community.
+- Assists in developing the Beacon Wellness Program at the Coordinates Wellness Program components, including but not limited to: Fitness, Nutrition, Mental Health support, Meals Program, Home Healthcare, Cultural Arts programming, computer learning, socialization and other programming specific to the residential community.
 Reports on programming.

 - Conducts assessments of resident needs (self-sufficiency, wellness} to guide referrals and onsite programming